artefactory/bytetrack/README.md

 In this implementation, we are leveraging the powerful object detection capabilities of YOLOv5, available through the YOLOv5-Pip package, alongside the innovative tracking techniques provided by ByteTrack.
 These tools are instrumental in our approach to identifying and tracking cars, showcasing how they can be utilized in practical applications.

-## Reference and Acknowledgment:

-- **YOLOv5-Pip:** We use YOLOv5 for its state-of-the-art object detection capabilities, making it possible to detect cars in each frame of the video.
-The YOLOv5-Pip package simplifies the integration of YOLOv5 into Python projects.
-For more details, visit the [YOLOv5 GitHub repository](https://github.com/ultralytics/yolov5).

-- **ByteTrack:** ByteTrack excels in tracking objects over time using the detections provided by YOLOv5.
-It is particularly effective in maintaining identities across frames, even in challenging conditions where objects may be occluded or move unpredictably.
-For more information, check out the [ByteTrack GitHub repository](https://github.com/ifzhang/ByteTrack).

 ## Car Detection with ByteTrack - An Introductory Guide

 In our notebook, we demonstrate how to set up and apply ByteTrack for car detection in video footage.
 The process involves: